npgrosser/autowired/README.md

 the `cached_property` decorator ensures that each component is instantiated only once, even if it's accessed multiple times.

-This approach is sufficient for many simple applications.
+This approach is already sufficient for many simple applications.
 However, as the application becomes larger and more complex, the context class can quickly become bloated.
 You'll have more components, increasing interdependencies, and you'll need to carefully manage the differing life cycles or scopes of each component (e.g. request scoped components, session-scoped ones, etc.).
 As the complexity grows, so does the amount of boilerplate code needed, making it harder to maintain and increasing the risk for errors.
-_Autowired_ aims to streamline this process, while building on the exact same simple principles.
+_Autowired_ aims to streamline this process, while building on the same simple principles.

 ### Using autowired